bbatsov/projectile/doc/usage.md

 (setq projectile-project-search-path '("~/projects/" "~/work/"))
 ```

+!!!
+Tip

     If you're going to use the default `ido` completion it's
     **extremely highly** recommended that you install the optional
     [flx-ido package](https://github.com/lewang/flx), which provides a much
     more powerful alternative to `ido`'s built-in `flex` matching.

+Check out the ["Configuration"](configuration.md) section of the manual
+for a lot more information about configuring Projectile.

 ## Basic Usage